OpenSauce04/sauces-hunger-rework/README.md

 ![Player running and jumping without any hunger](https://github.com/OpenSauce04/sauces-food-rework/blob/master/media/hungry-run.GIF?raw=true)

 #### 5. You are only able to eat while you have no hunger points

+Note: Resource packs that change the hunger bar textures will not work properly with this mod unless they were specifically made to be compatible with this mod